Alan-Greyrock/SDL/README.md

 <end>
 ```

-If you ever wonder if SDL can be use to make website or to turn this game to a game in a website, that is being built.
+If you ever wonder if SDL can be use to make website or to turn this game to a game in a website, I could make it but what do yall think.